Elastic Li\'{e}nard-Wiechert potentials of dynamical dislocations from tensor gauge theory in 2+1 dimensions: Equations of motions for isotropic materials in two dimensions

 In order to simplify the equations we need to fix a gauge.
 We note that in the analogous problem in electrodynamics it is convenient to choose the Lorenz gauge in order to decouple the equations.
 Therefore we intend to generalize the usual Lorenz gauge to the case of tensor gauge theories.
 This can be done as follows

 With this choice the second term in \eqref{alphafield} cancels with the contribution of the fifth term.
-Notice that in all the equations, the density $\rho_d=1$.
-Generically in the gauge condition the second term in \eqref{Lorenz} shall be multiplied by $\rho_d$.
+In all the equations above, the density is equal to unity.
+Otherwise in the gauge condition \eqref{Lorenz}, the second term shall be multiplied by $\rho_d$.